Share the post "Top 5 UK Narrowboat Hire Routes for 2021!"

 From Bristol to Reading with 105 locks.

 There is plenty to do along this canal to keep the whole family entertained.
-With plenty of locks to go through the captain of the boat will be busy too.
-Stop at Crofton Pumping Station and admire the huge boilers and steam engines that are still regularly fired up.
-Caen Hill locks are a flight of 29 locks and between there and Hungerford lies a beautiful stretch of forest, meadows and market towns for you to admire.
+With plenty of locks to go through, the captain of the boat will be busy too.
+You can stop at Crofton Pumping Station and admire the huge boilers and steam engines.
+Caen Hill locks are a flight of 29 locks.
+Between there and Hungerford lies a beautiful stretch of forest, meadows and market towns.

 2. The Warwickshire Ring.